Malta in the Eurovision Song Contest 2003

-Malta participated in the Eurovision Song Contest 2003 with the song "To Dream Again" written by Alfred Zammit and Cynthia Sammut.
-The song was performed by Lynn Chircop.
-The Maltese entry for the 2003 contest in Riga, Latvia was selected through the national final Malta Song for Europe 2003, organised by the Maltese broadcaster Public Broadcasting Services (PBS).
+Malta was represented at the Eurovision Song Contest 2003 with the song "To Dream Again", composed by Alfred Zammit, with lyrics by Cynthia Sammut, and performed by Lynn Chircop.
+The Maltese participating broadcaster, Public Broadcasting Services (PBS), selected its entry for the contest through the national final Malta Song for Europe 2003.
 The competition consisted of a semi-final round and a final, held on 7 and 8 February 2003, respectively, where "To Dream Again" performed by Lynn Chircop eventually emerged as the winning entry after scoring the most points from a five-member jury and a public televote.

 Malta competed in the Eurovision Song Contest which took place on 24 May 2003.
 Performing during the show in position 5, Malta placed twenty-fifth out of the 26 participating countries, scoring 4 points.